CheckTheDog/Fantasy-Brawl/README.md

 ### SOCIAL

 Caught your interest?
 Follow us on twitter!
-Weekly updates on the game's development are on their way!
+Updates on the game's development are on their way!

 Our Twitter account: [Our Twitter](https://twitter.com/dog_check?lang=es)